Rules & Regulations

 ENTRY FEES

 Entry fees can be located by logging in to your DanceBug account via our website.
 This information will be shared with studio owners/faculty only and is not publicly posted anywhere.
 All fees must be paid by studio checks, credit cards, or cashiers checks.
 Entry fees are due on the registration deadline posted on event page.
 All payments within one month of the event must be paid by credit card or cashiers check only.
-Any payments or entries added after registration deadline will be subject to a late fee (see below).
+Any payments or entries added after registration deadline will be priced at the regular pricing tier.
 All fees are non-refundable.
 NO EXCEPTIONS.
 There is a $35.00 fee for returned checks.
 Entries are not secured until a deposit or payment in full has been made.
 In the event that one of our events are “Sold Out,” you will be required to make a deposit to hold your spot if you have not yet paid in full.

 Independent Entries